Gerkkk/LongNumber/README.md

 - Method **print_ln** prints *LongNumber*;
 - You can construct LongNumber from long double, std::string, user-defined floating-point literal _ln.
 Default constructor creates 0.
 - The program calculates Pi with the given precision.
 The biggest correctly calculated precision is 345 digits.

+Class LongNumber was tested using Google tests.
+Samples are located in subdirectory testdir.